Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 How much should you pay for a used Husky 359?

-If you’re able to pick one up for less than $200 it’s likely to be a good deal, especially as they become harder to find.
+If you can pick one up for less than $200, it’s likely to be a good deal, especially as they have become harder to find.

-As always, it’s going to depend on the condition and whether it’s had any parts replaced or modifications made.
+As always, it will depend on the condition and whether any parts have been replaced or modifications made.

 The Husqvarna 359 price was around $600 when new.